 There is both a personal angle and of course a personal finance angle to this article.
 I will start with a personal angle to give you some context.

 But this wouldn’t be Dividends Diversify if there wasn’t a financial perspective to my story.
-And specifically, the cost of home health care services.
+Specifically, the cost of home health care services.
 And being prepared financially to handle those costs so they create money issues.

 The DD household has one remaining living parent.
 It is my Dad.